noosfero/noosfero/plugins/elasticsearch/README.md

 INSTALL
 =======

-Install dependencies

-Install elasticsearch package and start service.
+Install elasticsearch and openjdk-7-jdk.

+    $ cd plugins/elasticsearch
+    $ rake install

-By default, the service runs on port 9200
+After install start the service, by default, the service runs on port 9200.

 Install gems listed in plugin Gemfile.

+    $ cd plugins/elasticsearch
+    $ bundle install

-If this step fail, just copy the gems to core Gemfile and run the command 'bundle install'
+If this step fail, just copy the gems to core Gemfile and run the command 'bundle install'.

 Enable plugin
 -------------

 Execute the command to enable Elasticsearch Plugin at your noosfero:

-./script/noosfero-plugins enable elasticsearch
+    $ ./script/noosfero-plugins enable elasticsearch

 Active plugin
 -------------